Aaron98990/ways-of-the-game/misconduct.md

 > A match may not start or continue if either team has fewer than seven players.
 Law 3.1

-(Please note penalties exception below) If a team only has 10 players with no subs and two players become injured and can't play and another two are sent-off during the match, then the referee abandons the game.
+If a team only has 10 players with no substitutes and two players become injured and can't play and another two are sent-off during the match, then the referee abandons the game unless it's during penalties.
 The team would only have six players which is lower than the required seven players.

+> A player who has been sent off during the match is not permitted to take part; warnings and cautions issued to players and team officials during the match are not carried forward into penalties (penalty shoot-out).
+>
+> Substitutions and sendings-off during penalties (penalty shoot-out):
+> - The referee must not abandon the match if a team is reduced to fewer than seven players
+>
+> Law 9 Determining a winner

 ## After play has restarted
 > a disciplinary sanction may only be issued after play has restarted if another match official had identified and attempted to communicate the offense to the referee before play restarted; the restart associated with the sanction does not apply.